 Do you have a website, and do you think it is necessary?

 Setting up a website was one of the first things we did.
 It’s necessary in order to have credibility as a business.
 We also have an online store as part of our website.
 This is less critical but very nice to have.
-Most of our sales are generated by text, Facebook message or an email as opposed to someone going to our online store and ordering something.
+Most of our sales are generated by text, Facebook message, or email as opposed to someone going to our online store and ordering something.
 This is because a personalization sale usually requires some dialogue between you and the customer.
 It’s not like ordering paper towels or a pair of jeans.
-It’s about understanding what the customer is looking for, designing artwork that captures their vision or idea and then bringing it to life.
+It’s about understanding what the customer is looking for, designing artwork that captures their vision or idea, and then bringing it to life.

 How do you target your customers?

 We talk to everyone about our business and hand out business cards all the time.
 At some point, everyone will need a personalized gift or item, so it’s all about making an impression and letting people know we are out there.
 This also why we chose a simple name that’s easy to remember.
 We are blown away by how many different markets are available to us with our laser engraver and are struggling to choose!
-There is industrial marking, commercial signs, personalized signs, custom engraving for gift shops, memorial products, promotional items for small and medium sized businesses, just to name a few.
+There is industrial marking, commercial signs, personalized signs, custom engraving for gift shops, memorial products, promotional items for small and medium-sized businesses, just to name a few.

 Where do you source your blanks from?

 We have primarily used Johnson Plastics and JDS for engravable blanks.
 Having said that, most of our products are created from wood or acrylic.
 We use Home Depot for our premium birch plywood and a local supplier for acrylic.
 Shipping cost of blanks can be a killer, so we try to source as much as possible locally.